Lundbeck

 H. Lundbeck A/S, commonly referred to as Lundbeck, is a Danish international pharmaceutical company engaged in the research, development, manufacturing, marketing and sale of pharmaceuticals across the world.
 The company’s products are targeted at brain diseases, including depression, schizophrenia, Alzheimer's disease, Parkinson's disease and migraine.

+Company operations

 Headquartered in Copenhagen, Denmark, Lundbeck has approximately 5,600 employees in more than 50 countries.
 They have production facilities in Denmark, France and Italy and their research centers are based in Denmark and the US.
 Their products are registered in more than 100 countries.

 Lundbeck is listed on the Copenhagen Stock Exchange (CSE).

 Lundbeck is a full member of the European Federation of Pharmaceutical Industries and Associations (EFPIA) and of the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA).

 History

 The company was founded by Hans Lundbeck in 1915, and was initially a trading company supplying a variety of goods to the Danish market, including machinery for manufacturing, aluminium foil, artificial sweeteners, and photographic equipment.

 Lundbeck entered the pharmaceutical market in 1924, importing medicines and cosmetics from companies based in other European and American countries.
 By the late 1930s, Lundbeck had begun to produce its own medicinal products and had established its own research department.
 Production continued during the Second World War, although it was limited due to a lack of raw materials.

 After the war, Lundbeck continued to grow and in 1957 the company introduced Truxal (chlorprothixene) for the treatment of schizophrenia, entering the market for brain disorders.
 In 1954, the Lundbeck Foundation was established to maintain and expand the activities of Lundbeck Group and also to provide funding for scientific research of the highest quality.

 From the late 1970s, and up through the 1980s, Lundbeck diverted its old agency business and thus became a dedicated pharmaceutical company focusing on the production of drugs used to treat disorders and diseases of the central nervous system.

 In 1989, Lundbeck launched the antidepressant Celexa (citalopram), which became the cornerstone for the company's international expansion and in 2009, Lundbeck, bought Ovation and established a commercial platform in the USA.

 In 2012, to focus on newer, strategic CNS-products, Lundbeck sold a portfolio of non-core products to Recordati S.p.A.
 (Recordati Rare Diseases).
 In 2014 Lundbeck acquired Chelsea Therapeutics for up to $658 million.